QxaM/employee-and-work-order-management-1701376738/README.md

 1. **Frontend:** Built using React + Typescript handles all client side operations.
 Frontend code documentation can be seen be navigating to .
-   /frontend directory and running `npm run docs/serve` command.
+   /frontend directory and running `npm run docs:serve` command.
 2. **Backend:** Backend is split into multiple microservices
     * **Authorization Service:** Responsible for all authorization related operations - registration and login -